New Life for the G-Tablet

 Load the ROM, reboot & allow it to complete the first boot (which always takes longer than normal).
 Then complete the setup and leave the device alone for several hours while it “sets in.”

-My initial impression is that this ROM is pretty stable and had not demonstrated as many of the slow downs as previous ROMS.
+My initial impression is that this ROM is pretty stable and did not demonstrate as many of the slow downs as previous ROMS.
 If I were still using my G-Tablet, I would definitely like this ROM.
 I would recommend it to anyone wishing to breathe new life into their GTab.

 The AOSP ROM

 This ROM requires that you use the 350MB system.
-Visit our article “Jelly Bean on the GTab“ for the download link to the required NVFlash.
-Also, use that article as a step-by-step guide for flashing this ROM (just use this ROM file instead of the one in the article.From the XDA thread for the AOSP (G-Harmony) JB ROM:
+See the link above for the download link to the required NVFlash.
+Use our “Jelly Bean on the GTab“ article as a step-by-step guide for flashing this ROM (just use this ROM file instead of the one in the article.From the XDA thread for the AOSP (G-Harmony) JB ROM:

 This ROM uses a supercharger module that should enable it to run faster and be more fluid in operation.
 I cannot comment on the normal – or supercharged – operation, but here are the instructions for starting the module (from the XDA thread).
 This is an OPTIONAL configuration.
 It is completed with a terminal app on the GTab (not connected to a computer).